L4Re/curl/lib/contrib/docs/CONTRIBUTE.md

 a small description of your fix or your new features with every contribution so that it can be swiftly added to the package documentation.

-The documentation is always made in man pages (nroff formatted) or plain ASCII files.
-All HTML files on the website and in the release archives are generated from the nroff/ASCII versions.
+Documentation is mostly provided as manpages or plain ASCII files.
+The manpages are rendered from their source files that are usually written using markdown.
+Most HTML files on the website and in the release archives are generated from corresponding markdown and ASCII files.

 ### Test Cases